• Skip to main content

 The topic of this article is: “How high should you carry a load on a forklift?”

-But this is really part of a wider discussion of how to properly operate a forklift.
+But this is part of a broader discussion on proper forklift operation.

 This includes topics like: